Code of Conduct & School Policies | Yoga Vidya Mandiram

 3. WITHDRAWAL POLICY

 If a student wishes to withdraw from our program for any reason, they must first contact the program director to discuss their reasons for withdrawal.
-Fees paid are non-refundable when students decide to withdraw due to personal reasons.
+Fees paid are non-refundable when students decide to withdraw.

 4. TERMINATION FROM PROGRAM